tomhendra/courses/15-fem-professional/2-deep-javascript-foundations-v3/README.md

 - Abstract operations are the fundamental building blocks of how we deal with type conversion.
 - The JavaScript spec says:

-**7 Abstract Operations**
+**_7 Abstract Operations_**
-These operations are not a part of the ECMAScript language; they are defined here to solely to aid the specification of the semantics of the ECMAScript language.
-Other, more specialized abstract operations are defined throughout this specification.
+_These operations are not a part of the ECMAScript language; they are defined here to solely to aid the specification of the semantics of the ECMAScript language.
+Other, more specialized abstract operations are defined throughout this specification._

-**7.1 Type Conversion**
+**_7.1 Type Conversion_**
-The ECMAScript language implicitly performs automatic type conversion as needed.
+_The ECMAScript language implicitly performs automatic type conversion as needed.
 To clarify the semantics of certain constructs it is useful to define a set of conversion abstract operations.
 The conversion abstract operations are polymorphic; they can accept a value of any ECMAScript language type.
-But no other specification types are used with these operations.
+But no other specification types are used with these operations._

-The BigInt type has no implicit conversions in the ECMAScript language; programmers must call BigInt explicitly to convert values from other types.
+_The BigInt type has no implicit conversions in the ECMAScript language; programmers must call BigInt explicitly to convert values from other types._

 - Abstract operations are not functions that can be invoked.
 When we call them abstract they are a conceptual operation, so conceptually we need to do a set of algorithmic steps to complete the operation.
+- As a foundation we need to become familiar with the four main abstract operations:

+1. ToPrimitive
+2. ToString
+3. ToNumber
+4. ToBoolean

 #### 3.1.1.
 ToPrimitive (7.1.1)

-- If we have something non-primitive like an object or array, and we need to coerce it into a primitive, we would use the `ToPrimitive` abstract operation.
+- If we have something non-primitive like an object or array, and we need to coerce it into a primitive, we apply the `ToPrimitive` abstract operation.
 - Takes an optional type hint: if you have something that is not a primitive, tell me what kind of type you would like it to be.
 - Another thing to understand about the algorithms within JS is that they are inherently recursive. e.g. with `ToPrimitive`, if the return result is not a primitive, it will get invoked repeatedly until the return result is a primitive.
 - There are two methods that could be available on any non-primitive: `valueOf()` & `toString()`.